starman-underground/LedPipelines/README.md

 In WLED, you can do a single background color and then a single pulse that goes forward.
 Making another pulse go backwards, however, is a little more challenging.
 And making more than one is very very hard.

 In LedPipelines, this is really simple.

+LedPipelines is built around the idea of Pipelines, which are constructs that can add together effects in different ways.
+There are two main pipeline types: Series and Parallel.
+Series pipelines run each effect, one after another, and waits for each effect to complete before moving to the next effect.
+Parallel pipelines run all their effects at the same time, stacking them one on top of another.

+Let's start with a Parallel pipeline.